On the density of sumsets: Preliminaries

 \subsection{Densities (and quasi-densities)}

-We say a function $\mu^\ast: \mathcal P(\mathbf H) \to \mathbf R$ is an \emph{upper density} (on $\mathbf H$) provided that, for all $X, Y \in \mathcal P(\mathbf H)$, the following conditions are satisfied:
+We say a function $\mu^\star: \mathcal P(\mathbf H) \to \mathbf R$ is an \emph{upper density} (on $\mathbf H$) provided that, for all $X, Y \in \mathcal P(\mathbf H)$, the following conditions are satisfied:

-\begin{enumerate}[label={\rm (\textsc{f}\arabic{*})}] \item $\mu^\ast(X) \le \mu^\ast(\mathbf H) = 1$; \item $\mu^\ast$ is \emph{monotone}, i.e., if $X \subseteq Y$ then $\mu^\ast(X) \le \mu^\ast(Y)$; \item $\mu^\ast$ is \emph{subadditive}, i.e., $\mu^\ast(X \cup Y) \le \mu^\ast(X) + \mu^\ast(Y)$; \item $\mu^\ast(k \cdot X + h) = \frac{1}{k} \mu^\ast(X)$ for every $k \in \mathbf N^+$ and $h \in \mathbf H$. \end{enumerate} In addition, we say $\mu^\ast$ is an \emph{upper quasi-density} (on $\bf H$) if it satisfies \ref{it:f1}, \ref{it:f3}, and \ref{it:f4}.
+\begin{enumerate}[label={\rm (\textsc{f}\arabic{*})}] \item $\mu^\star(X) \le \mu^\star(\mathbf H) = 1$; \item $\mu^\star$ is \emph{monotone}, i.e., if $X \subseteq Y$ then $\mu^\star(X) \le \mu^\star(Y)$; \item $\mu^\star$ is \emph{subadditive}, i.e., $\mu^\star(X \cup Y) \le \mu^\star(X) + \mu^\star(Y)$; \item $\mu^\star(k \cdot X + h) = \frac{1}{k} \mu^\star(X)$ for every $k \in \mathbf N^+$ and $h \in \mathbf H$. \end{enumerate} In addition, we say $\mu^\star$ is an \emph{upper quasi-density} (on $\bf H$) if it satisfies \ref{it:f1}, \ref{it:f3}, and \ref{it:f4}.

-Every upper density is obviously an upper quasi-density, and the existence of non-monotone upper quasi-densities is guaranteed by \cite[Theorem 1]{LT}.
-It is arguable that non-monotone upper quasi-densities are not very interesting from the point of view of applications.
-However, it seems meaningful to understand if monotocity is ``critical'' to our conclusions or can be dispensed with: This is basically our motivation for considering upper quasi-densities instead of limiting ourselves to upper densities (although our main interest lies in the latter).
+It is arguable that non-monotone upper quasi-densities --- whose existence is guaranteed by \cite[Theorem 1]{LT} --- are not so interesting from the point of view of applications.
+Yet, it seems meaningful to understand if monotonicity is ``critical'' to our conclusions or can be dispensed with: This is basically our motivation for considering upper quasi-densities in spite of our main interest lying in the study of upper densities (it is obvious that every upper density is an upper quasi-density).

-With the above in mind, we let the \emph{conjugate} of an upper quasi-density $\mu^\ast$ be the function
+With the above in mind, we let the \emph{conjugate} of an upper quasi-density $\mu^\star$ be the function

-Then we refer to the restriction $\mu$ of $\mu^\ast$ to the set
+Then we refer to the restriction $\mu$ of $\mu^\star$ to the set

-as the \emph{quasi-density} induced by $\mu^\ast$, or simply as a \textit{quasi-density} (on $\bf H$) if explicit reference to $\mu^\ast$ is unnecessary.
+as the \emph{quasi-density} induced by $\mu^\star$, or simply as a quasi-density (on $\bf H$) if explicit reference to $\mu^\star$ is unnecessary.
 Accordingly, we call $\mathcal D$ the \emph{domain} of $\mu$ and denote it by $\text{dom}(\mu)$.

-Upper densities (and quasi-densities) were first introduced in \cite{LT} and further studied in \cite{LTsmall2019,LT17}.
-Notable examples include the upper asymptotic, upper Banach, upper analytic, upper logarithmic, upper P\'olya, and upper Buck densities, see \cite[\S~6 and Examples 4, 5, 6, and 8]{LT} for details.
-In particular, we recall that the upper Buck density (on $\bf H$) is the function
+Upper densities (and upper quasi-densities) were first introduced in \cite{LT} and further studied in \cite{LTsmall2019,LT17}.
+Notable examples include the upper asymptotic, upper Banach, upper analytic, upper logarithmic, upper P\'olya, and upper Buck densities, see \cite[Sect.~6 and Examples 4, 5, 6, and 8]{LT} for details.
+In particular, we recall that the \emph{upper Buck density} (on $\bf H$) is the function